MicrosoftDocs/learn/learn-pr/commercial-marketplace/create-vm-offer-commercial-marketplace/includes/3-get-ready-create-vm-offer.md

 ## VM offer considerations for all publishing options

-Regardless of whether you license your VM offer through Microsoft, you’ll need to provide the following information to publish your offer:
+Regardless of your license model choice, you’ll need to provide the following information to publish your offer:

 - Customer Relationship Management (CRM) connection to receive [customer leads](/azure/marketplace/partner-center-portal/commercial-marketplace-get-customer-leads).